Things To Book In Advance In Rome - Don't Miss Out!

 If there is something you want to do more than 6 months from now, and you don't see availability, check back each month until they start opening it up to bookings.

-This page is mostly about what to book in advance in Rome during the busy months (March - November).
+This page is mostly about what to book in advance during the busy months (March - November).

 If you are planning to visit Rome in the quietest months of winter (part of December, January and early February), you may not need to book quite so far in advance.